Candida Die Off Symptoms

 Anyone familiar with making bread or brewing beer will recall that these yeasts multiply quickly at warm temperatures when they have an ample food supply of simple carbohydrates.
 Bread yeasts are fed with carbohydrates in the form of flour or sugar, while yeast for alcohol is fed with carbohydrates like grains, sugar, fruit juice, honey, syrups/nectar etc. Given this, it makes sense that consuming large amounts of these types of foods would make one more likely to feed a candida overgrowth in the gut.

 Hormone replacement drugs and hormone imbalance can also lead to increased instances of Candida overpopulation, particularly for cases of recurring female yeast infections.
 Hormonal changes create an environment wherein the balance between bacteria and fungus becomes imbalanced, leading to fungus (yeasts like candida) to take over.
-Interestingly, our food choices and gut health can have a notable influence on hormone imbalance (see: Hashimoto’s Thyroiditis & The Western Diet).
+Interestingly, our food choices and gut health can have a notable influence on hormone imbalance (see: How to lose weight with Hashimoto’s).
 Poor gut health contributes to hormone imbalance, hormone imbalance encourages yeast overgrowth, yeast overgrowth promotes inflammation that taxes the immune system leading to even more fungal growth.

 Another factor involved in properly balanced gut flora is GI motility.
 Overly slow digestion can encourage a number of unhealthy digestive issues including SIBO.
 It may be unpleasant, but when it takes too long to digest the food in our gut, that food can begin to rot inside us.
 This condition of food beginning to decompose inside of us can take the form of fungal proliferation.